The model theory of Commutative Near Vector Spaces: Commutative near-vector spaces

-\begin{Fact} Every commutative vector space $V$ is isomorphic to the direct sum of blocks where each block is a vector space over $(F, +_b, \circ)$ for $b\in B$.
-The dimension of the block (as a vector space over $(F, +_b, \circ)$) is the number of elements of $B$ equivalent to $b$. \end{Fact}
+\begin{cor} Every commutative near-vector space $V$ is isomorphic to the direct sum of blocks where each block is a vector space over $(F, +_b, \circ)$ for $b\in B$.
+The dimension of the block (as a vector space over $(F, +_b, \circ)$) is the number of elements of $B$ equivalent to $b$. \end{cor}

-\begin{ex} If $F$ is finite and commutative all of the $(F, +_u, \circ)$ are finite fields of the same size, so isomorphic.
-So the only near vector spaces over finite fields are those where each basis element is ``twisted'' by a field automorphism.
+\begin{ex} If $F$ is finite and commutative all of the $(F, +_u, \circ),$ for $u \in Q(V)\backslash\{0\},$ are finite fields of the same size, so isomorphic.
+So the only near-vector spaces over finite fields are those where each basis element is ``twisted'' by a field automorphism.
 Note that if they are all twisted by the same automorphism then this becomes a vector space over the finite field.
-This gives us a quick way of finding all near vector spaces over a finite field through the automorphism group of the field.
-See \cite{HowM2} for more results on near vector spaces over finite fields. \end{ex}
+This gives us a quick way of finding all near-vector spaces over a finite field through the automorphism group of the field.
+See \cite{HowM2} for more results on near-vector spaces over finite fields. \end{ex}

-\begin{ex} If $F$ is infinite then we no longer have that all the $(F, +_u, \circ)$ are isomorphic as fields.
+\begin{ex} If $F$ is infinite then we no longer have that all the $(F, +_u, \circ),$ for $u \in Q(V)\backslash\{0\},$ need to be isomorphic as fields.
 However the underlying multiplicative groups must be isomorphic.